Issac-Lopez/issac-lopez.github.io/README.md

 - add more to each section (i.e, pictures, more text)
 - comments for js code
 - add links for resources used
+- custom favicon for the tab in browser

 ## In progress:
 - update projects when needed --> add a see all that links to github
 - revise/write blog posts and publish
 - optimize to get best overall score in lighthouse for mobile and desktop
 - make page more dynamic

 ## Completed:
 - overall ui
 - day-night mode and colros for themes